adderbyte/GYM_XPLANE_ML/README.md

 ------------------
 ### State Space Parameters
 -------------------
-`The state space parameters are well documented in` [XPlane Data Ref](https://www.siminnovations.com/xplane/dataref/index.php) .
-The number of state space parameters will  depend on the task.
-It is possible to use a derived state parameter.
-Usually a UDP connection ([XPlaneConnect](https://github.com/nasa/XPlaneConnect)) is required to read this parameter from XPlane.
+`The state space parameters are well documented in` [XPlane Data Ref](https://www.siminnovations.com/xplane/dataref/index.php).
+The number and configuration  of state space parameters would also  depend on the task.
+It is possible to use a derived state spade parameters.

+Note that, usually a UDP connection ([XPlaneConnect](https://github.com/nasa/XPlaneConnect)) is required to read any parameter parameter from XPlane.
 An example of how to read parameter from UDP connection is shown below:

 ```
 client = xpc.XPlaneConnect() # UDP connector